Emily J. Miller: FDA appointment and subsequent career

-In August 2020, Miller, who had no previous science or medical experience, was appointed as Assistant Commissioner for Media Affairs for the Food and Drug Administration, including being their top spokesperson, a role usually performed by non-political civil servants.
-Two weeks later, she was dismissed from the position abruptly, reportedly due to repeated clashes with the Agency's staff and a lack of aptitude for communicating in the medical and scientific field.
+In August 2020, Miller, who had no previous science or medical experience, was appointed as Assistant Commissioner for Media Affairs for the Food and Drug Administration (FDA), including being their top spokesperson, a role usually performed by non-political civil servants.
+Two weeks later, she was abruptly dismissed from the position, reportedly due to repeated clashes with the Agency's staff and a lack of aptitude for communicating in the medical and scientific field.
+Miller was subsequently appointed as the senior advisor to the chief of staff at the FDA.
+She described Regeneron's antibody cocktail, which was provided to then-President Donald Trump after he tested positive for COVID-19, as being "like a cure" for the disease.

-In June 2021, Miller guest hosted The Hill's daily news program "Rising."
+In June 2021, Miller guest hosted The Hill's daily news program Rising.